Arianejay/Forum-MySql/README.md

 # Ask-it-React-MySQL
-Ask It is a CRUD app, built with React Js and MySQL as its database.
+Ask It is a Forum CRUD app, built with React Js and MySQL as its database.

 Demo here: